-- Lists – Quantifying the number things the reader will learn is always attention grabbing.
+- Lists – Providing and quantifying a list of info the reader can learn from is always attention grabbing.

-- Customer Success Stories – Write in an inspiring advice and guidance style method not a sales style to highlight your company in a positive light.
+- Customer Success Stories – Write with an advice and guidance style method instead of a sales style to highlight your company in a positive light.
 Work with your client to include original data and show the results they’ve been able to achieve.

 - What other formats have you discovered by tracking your competition?
-They may have come up with a great new idea that you could also test.
+They may have come up with a great new idea that you could test as well.

 Write New Content Based on Competitor Data

-Once you have collected some ideas from your competitors’ top performing content, it’s time to write new content based on the ideas you collected.
-It’s important not to just rewrite the competition’s content but create brand new assets that provide value and add to the conversation.
+Once you have collected some ideas from your competitors’ top performing content, it’s time to write new content based on the ideas you have collected.
+It’s important not to just rewrite the competition’s content, but to create brand new assets that provide value and add to the conversation.

 Lastly, make sure to test all aspects of your new strategy.
 Test details such as post lengths or the inclusion of visuals & graphics.
-Perhaps your followers are indicating your posts are too long and tedious; try a shorter post with most bullet points and images.
+Perhaps if your followers are indicating your posts are too long and tedious; you can try a shorter post that consists mostly of bullet points and images.
 Keep testing until you find the solution that performs best with your unique audience.

 ROI: Calculating the Value of Competitive Intelligence

 After you’ve started writing content based on your new insights, check the difference in your engagement rate.
-Estimate the impact in increased page traffic at the end of the funnel.
+Now you can estimate the impact in increased page traffic at the end of the funnel.